History of male homosexuality: Pre-colonization Indigenous societies

 Among Indigenous peoples of the Americas prior to European colonization, a number of Nations had respected ceremonial and social roles for homosexual, bisexual, and gender-nonconforming individuals in their communities; in many contemporary Native American and First Nations communities, these roles still exist.
 While each Indigenous culture has their own names for these individuals, a modern, pan-Indian term that was adopted in 1990 is "Two-Spirit".
 This new term has not been universally accepted, having been criticized by traditional communities who already have their own terms for the people being grouped under this "urban neologism", and by those who reject what they call the "western" binary implications, such as implying that Natives believe these individuals are "both male and female".
 However, it has generally met with more acceptance than the anthropological term it replaced.

 Homosexual and gender-variant individuals were also common among other pre-conquest civilizations in Latin America, such as the Aztecs, Mayans, Quechuas, Moches, Zapotecs, and the Tupinambá of Brazil.

-The Spanish conquerors were horrified to discover sodomy openly practiced among native peoples, and attempted to crush it out by subjecting the berdaches (as the Spanish called them) under their rule to severe penalties, including public execution, burning and being torn to pieces by dogs.
+The Spanish conquerors were horrified to discover homosexual sex openly practiced among native peoples, and attempted to crush it out by subjecting whom they dubbed berdaches under their rule to severe penalties, including public execution, burning and being torn to pieces by dogs.

 Post-colonization

+In the United States, Homosexual activity appears to have increased in urban areas during the 19th century, along with other unorthodox sexual activity.
+At this time, sexual pleasure even within marriage was still being normalized in the Victorian era and into the 1910s.
+Sex outside of marriage, in any context, was generally still seen as somewhat deviant.
+Historian Hanne Blank notes that this is part of a broader Enlightenment trend of using science to pathologize moral transgressions that had previously been regulated by the church.

+Asia

 East Asia

 In East Asia, same-sex love has been referred to since the earliest recorded history.